Amnesia: In fiction

 Global amnesia is a common motif in fiction despite being extraordinarily rare in reality.
 In the introduction to his anthology The Vintage Book of Amnesia, Jonathan Lethem writes:

 Lethem traces the roots of literary amnesia to Franz Kafka and Samuel Beckett, among others, fueled in large part by the seeping into popular culture of the work of Sigmund Freud, which also strongly influenced genre films such as film noir.
 Amnesia is so often used as a plot device in films, that a widely recognized stereotypical dialogue has even developed around it, with the victim melodramatically asking "Where am I?
 Who am I?
 What am I?", or sometimes inquiring of their own name, "Bill?
 Who's Bill?"

 In movies and television, particularly sitcoms and soap operas, it is often depicted that a second blow to the head, similar to the first one which caused the amnesia, will then cure it.
 In reality, however, repeat concussions may cause cumulative deficits including cognitive problems, and in extremely rare cases may even cause deadly swelling of the brain associated with second-impact syndrome.

-In science fiction involving a masquerade that hides magical or alien societies from humanity, such as Men in Black or the SCP Foundation, fictional organizations can induce deliberate amnesia via drugs or advanced technology to wipe the minds of those that view supernatural phenomena.
+Fictional depictions of amnesia are almost universally retrograde; Memento is a rare example of anterograde amnesia in fiction.